JimDunphy/build_zimbra.sh/README.md

        ./build_zimbra.sh --version 10.1.1  #build version 10.1.1

       Note: ********************************************************************************
-        The tags are dynmically generated before each build.
-If a new release comes out, you only need to use the --version to build the next release.
-        A --clean is issued if a previous build was found.
+        The latest tags are dynmically generated before each build specific to the version specified A --clean is issued if a previous build was found.
 The only time this does not happen is if the --debug flag is issued.

       *****************************************************************************************